Preheat the oven to 400 degrees F.

 slices, one-third of the fronds, garlic and capers

 and 2 of the lemon slices, making a sort of herby citrus marinade

 Mix the chopped herb mixture with the olive oil and rub the mixture inside and outside of the fish as well as inside the slits.
 This will allow the herby citrus flavors to permeate through the fish.
 Sprinkle generously with salt and pepper.

-has cooked through, or until the skin is crispy and the fish is flaky
+until the fish has cooked through, or until the skin is crispy and the fish

 , 25 to 30 minutes.